aryan2574/trading-bot/README.md

 ├── 📄 order.ts              # Manages order creation and cancellation.
 ├── 📄 index.ts              # Main entry point for the trading bot.
 ├── 📄 README.md             # Project documentation (this file).
-└── 📄 .gitignore            # Specifies files/folders to ignore in Git.
+├── 📄 .gitignore            # Specifies files/folders to ignore in Git.
+├── 📂 assets/               # Contains project assets.
+    └── 📂 screenshots/      # Screenshots of the bot in action.
 ```

 ---